loopassembly/SmileShield/README.md

 Replace placeholders like `your_github_oauth_client_id` and `your_github_oauth_client_secret` with your actual GitHub OAuth credentials.
 The animated GIF shows the process of updating the configuration in your `.env` file for GitHub OAuth.

-## License

-Specify the license for your project.

 ## Contributing